ladybug-tools/spider-gbxml-fixer/r0-4-0/gco-get-check-offset/README.md

 <summary>Concept</summary>

-Calculate the longest distance from the origin of all the coordinates in the model.
+Calculate the maximum distance from the origin of any and all the coordinates in the model.

-Numbers of six digits or more may cause rounding errors.
+Numbers of six digits or more may cause rounding errors which will cause surfaces to be displayed at unintended angles.

 </details>